International Relations Commission (IRC)

 International Festival of Holland

-IRC's Multicultural Festivals in previous years have paved the way for the first International Festival of Holland scheduled for August 17, 2019.
-More than 1,000 people are expected to gather to celebrate music, dance, food, and culture from around the world.
+IRC's Multicultural Festivals in previous years have paved the way for the first International Festival of Holland held on August 17, 2019.
+More than 2,500 people gathered to celebrate music, dance, food, and culture from around the world.

 The IRC seeks to collaborate with all of Holland's organizations, cultural, educational and professional, in promoting cultural understanding.